Connorrichter4/Phase2-Login/README.md

 ## Project Description

+Create a sample login and registration application using JSP-Servlets and hibernate.

 ## Requirements

 - The source code should be pushed to your GitHub repository.
 You need to document the steps and write the algorithms in it.